kgiri2000/UWIT_PersonDetection/README.md

-Person Detection for University of Wyoming IT Service Center.
+Person Detection for University of Wyoming IT Service Center using Docker